tomy2105/KnowledgeNotes/cloud/google.md

 - **predefined** roles - specific to each service, provides granular access to specific resources, these roles are a collection of permissions, because to do any meaningful operations, one usually needs more than one permission
 - **custom** roles - the least privileged model in which each person in organization is given the minimal privileges needed to do their job

-**Note:** It's consifered better to use predefined roles over custom roles.
+**Note:** It's considered better to use predefined roles over custom roles.
 Google has predefined roles for a reason, and it should be an exceptional use case that requires custom roles (e.g. production environment required very limited permissions).

 **Note:** Custom roles can only be applied at orgs or projects, not folders!